Skip to main content

 Required fields:

-• customerId: The customer making this transaction.
+• customerId: The customer who owns this transaction.

 Optional fields: